Scientific Name

 Genus: Pelargonium

-How to Grow and Care
+How to Grow and Care for Pelargonium appendiculatum

 Succulent species grow well with other succulents and cacti.
 Pelargoniums are very attractive and one of the toughest and most durable succulents.

 Pelargonium's main requirement is a warm, sunny, sheltered location.
 Many species will tolerate drought conditions for short periods.
 They will show you when they want water by producing a crop of new leaves.
 Almost all species are winter growers.
 After the summer, you can wait until the plants begin to grow, but you can also give them lights, springs, or a shower to stimulate their growth.
 When they are in full leaves, they like water.
-Always keep the soil dry out between waterings.
+Always allow the soil to dry out between waterings.
 Overwatering can cause unnatural growth.

 See more at How to Grow and Care for Pelargonium.